antonboychenko/spss-dsl-2.0/SPSS_md_1_chapter.md

 ### Challenge 3: Recoding a variable

-There are several variables evaluating trust in this database.
+There are several variables evaluating trust in the ESS5GB.sav data.
 Each measure trust from 0 (No trust) to 10 (Complete trust).
-Take the variable `trstprl` (Trust in country's parliament) and recode it into a new variable with 3 categories:
+Take the variable `trstprl` (Trust in country's parliament) in ESS5GB.sav and recode it into a new variable with 3 categories:

 1. Low trust: Values from 0 to 4
 2. Moderate trust: Values from 5 to 7